Radhika Subramaniam, , Grantee Link >

 The Elephant’s I is an experimental text that takes a historical elephant, his human companion and the writer/researcher as three prongs in the construction of the story.
 It explores the challenges posed to research and narrative by animal biography as well as its promise for re-articulating an interspecies relationship.

-The CAF grant partly supports following in the footsteps of the elephant embassy—to Tunisia and across the Mediterranean to Genoa and a two-week walk over the Alps from Lausanne, Switzerland to Vercelli, Italy along a historical pilgrim’s way, the Via Francigena.
+The CAF grant partly supported Radhika following in the footsteps of the elephant embassy—to Tunisia and across the Mediterranean to Genoa and a two-week walk over the Alps from Lausanne, Switzerland to Vercelli, Italy along a historical pilgrim’s way, the Via Francigena.

 Radhika’s work was partly published as “The Elephant’s I: Looking for Abu’l Abbas” in Animal Biography: Re-Framing Animal Lives (Palgrave Macmillan 2018).